Native American Facts For Kids was written for young people learning about the Menominee tribe for school or home-schooling reports. We encourage

 Menominee (for older kids).

-You can also browse through our recommendations of Indian books in general.
+You can also browse through our recommendations of books by

 How do I cite your website in my bibliography?